dbExpression-team/dbExpression/.github/ISSUE_TEMPLATE/bug_report.md

 **1) Describe the bug**

-_A clear and concise description of what the bug is._
+_A clear and concise description of the issue._

 **2) Is the issue with query execution or code generation?**